Marston Green railway station

-Marston Green railway station is located in the suburb of Marston Green, in the borough of Solihull, West Midlands, England.
-It is the nearest station to Chelmsley Wood.
+Marston Green railway station is a station serving Chelmsley Wood and Marston Green in the Metropolitan Borough of Solihull and the Birmingham suburbs of Lea Hall and Sheldon in the West Midlands County, England.
 The station, and all trains serving it, are operated by West Midlands Trains.

 History

 The station opened on 9 April 1838 as part of the LNWR's line between Birmingham New Street and Coventry.
 Unlike many of the other small rail stations constructed in the mid 19th century around Birmingham, Marston Green station has remained open to passengers since it was opened.
 However, none of the railway station's original features remain, having been replaced during the 1970s.

 Facilities

 The station has a ticket office located on platform 1 which is open Monday-Thursday 06:15-19:00, Friday 06:15-20:00, Saturday 08:00-20:00 and Sunday 09:00-14:00.
 When the ticket office is open tickets must be purchased before boarding the train.
 Outside of these times there is a ticket machine on platform 2 which accepts card payments only - cash and voucher payments can be made to the senior conductor on the train.

 The railway station is adjacent to bus stops, where buses towards Solihull and Chelmsley Wood stop.